 This post contains compensated links.

-Distance: The total round trip of this Loch Lomond walk was 3.5 miles / 5.6km.
+The total round trip of the Whangie walk is 3.5 miles / 5.6 km.

-Elevation Gain: The walk to The Whangie is a slow and steady incline up the side of Auchineden Hill.
+The walk to the Whangie rock formation is a slow and steady incline up the side of Auchineden Hill.
 Although the uphill never lets up, it’s really not that hard.
 The section between The Whangie and the summit of Auchineden Hill is the steepest, but it’s not very long.
-We recorded the total elevation gain of this hike as 670 feet / 205m.
+We recorded the total elevation gain of this hike as 670 feet / 205 m.

-Difficulty: We’d rate The Whangie Walk as ‘moderate’.
+We’d rate The Whangie walk as a ‘moderate’ hiking trail.
 It’s actually a pretty easy hike, but we’ll rank it as moderate due to its length.

 Our 3 & 5 year old kids did this entire hike themselves, with very little difficulty.
 We encountered many families on the trail and all the other kids were doing the hike themselves as well.

-Duration: This hike took us 3 hours and 10 minutes to complete, which is slightly slower than their typical pace.
-Without kids, we could have completed this hike in about an hour.
+This hike took us 3 hours and 10 minutes to complete, which is slightly slower than their typical pace.
+Without kids, this hike would feel quite a bit faster, but our family pace was much slower because we stopped often to explore.

 The Whangie Location

-How to Get There: The Whangie is not actually in the Loch Lomond and The Trossachs National Park, but rather a few minutes south of Drymen in the Kilpatrick Hills.
-There is a decent sized parking lot, which was full by midday.
+The Whangie is located in the Kilpatrick Hills, just south of Loch Lomond and The Trossachs National Park.
+There is a decent-sized parking lot, which was full by midday (parking fees apply).

 The Whangie Trail Map